Keyboard shortcuts

 }

-Set token only if the credential is embedded directly in the URL (e.g. https://TOKEN@host/...); otherwise leave it None and pass the token as Option<secrecy::SecretString> directly to the forge constructor (Github::new, Gitlab::new, Gitea::new).
-You will need to add secrecy to your own dependencies to construct a SecretString.
+Set token only when the credential is embedded in the URL (https://TOKEN@host/...); otherwise leave it None and pass the token as Option<secrecy::SecretString> to the forge constructor (add secrecy to construct one).

 Forge is the extension point for platform support.
 The crate ships four implementations: